Mouly19/Physics-Expert-Chatbot/README.md

 ---

-“True understanding begins when complex ideas can be explained simply.”
+“True understanding begins when complex ideas can be explained simply ✨⚛️.”